Tinkerforge/doc/de/source/Protocol_20.rst

 * is more resilient to accidental restarts, ESD/EMI problems etc,
 * allows simpler brickd implementations, therefore

- * the standard brickd from will be implemented in c and be more efficient, especially on small embedded boards like the Raspberry PI,
+ * the standard brickd will be implemented in C and be more efficient, especially on small embedded boards like the Raspberry PI,
- * it is possible to easily reimplement brickd, e.g. for android in java.
+ * it is possible to easily reimplement brickd, e.g. for Android in Java.

 A robust program written for the new protocol can look as follows (pseudo code)::